With Dual Diagnosis Treatment

 Finally, Crisis Stabilization Centers in Alaska are essential for individuals in immediate mental health crises.
 These facilities provide short-term care, often preventing the need for hospitalization by stabilizing individuals quickly and safely.

 Providence Valdez Counseling Center is a mental health facility in Valdez, AK, located at 911 Meals Avenue, 99686 zip code.
 Providence Valdez Counseling Center offers Outpatient treatment and Telemedicine/telehealth.
-Providence Valdez Counseling Center provides Activity therapy, Behavior modification and Individual psychotherapy to Young adults, Seniors 65 or older and Children/adolescents.
-Providence Valdez Counseling Center also supports Persons with co-occurring mental and substance use disorders, Children/adolescents with serious emotional disturbance and Persons who have experienced trauma.
-Some other services provided by Providence Valdez Counseling Center include Case management, Court-ordered outpatient treatment and Family psychoeducation.
+Providence Valdez Counseling Center provides Dialectical behavior therapy, Cognitive behavioral therapy and Activity therapy to Seniors 65 or older, Adults and Children/adolescents.
+Providence Valdez Counseling Center also supports Persons with post-traumatic stress disorder, Children/adolescents with serious emotional disturbance and Persons who have experienced trauma.
+Some other services offered by Providence Valdez Counseling Center include Case management, Family psychoeducation and Court-ordered outpatient treatment.

 Compassionate Directions Cooccurring Disorders Institute codi is a mental health facility in Palmer, AK, located at 11921 East Palmer Wasilla Highway, 99645 zip code.
 Compassionate Directions Cooccurring Disorders Institute codi offers Outpatient treatment.
-Compassionate Directions Cooccurring Disorders Institute codi provides Group therapy, Behavior modification and Dialectical behavior therapy to Young adults and Children/adolescents.
+Compassionate Directions Cooccurring Disorders Institute codi provides Trauma therapy, Dialectical behavior therapy and Activity therapy to Children/adolescents and Young adults.
 Compassionate Directions Cooccurring Disorders Institute codi also supports Children/adolescents with serious emotional disturbance and Persons who have experienced trauma.
-Some other services offered by Compassionate Directions Cooccurring Disorders Institute codi include Court-ordered outpatient treatment, Case management and Family psychoeducation.
+Some other services provided by Compassionate Directions Cooccurring Disorders Institute codi include Intensive case management, Psychosocial rehabilitation services and Case management.

-Chugachmiut Inc is a mental health facility in Anchorage, AK, located at 1840 Bragaw Street, Suite 110, 99508 zip code.
-Chugachmiut Inc offers Outpatient treatment.
-Chugachmiut Inc provides Group therapy, Trauma therapy and Behavior modification to Adults, Young adults and Seniors 65 or older.
-Chugachmiut Inc also supports Persons with co-occurring mental and substance use disorders.
-Some other services provided by Chugachmiut Inc include Education services, Case management and Integrated primary care services.
+Providence Crisis Recovery Center is a mental health facility in Anchorage, AK, located at 3760 Piper Street, Suite Ll-139, 99508 zip code.
+Providence Crisis Recovery Center offers Residential treatment.
+Providence Crisis Recovery Center provides Couples/family therapy, Dialectical behavior therapy and Trauma therapy to Young adults, Adults and Seniors 65 or older.
+Providence Crisis Recovery Center also supports Persons with serious mental illness and Children/adolescents with serious emotional disturbance.
+Some other services provided by Providence Crisis Recovery Center include Case management, Education services and Housing services.

-Akeela Inc is a mental health facility in Anchorage, AK, located at 360 West Benson Boulevard, Suite 210, 99503 zip code.
-Akeela Inc offers Outpatient treatment and Telemedicine/telehealth.
-Akeela Inc provides Cognitive behavioral therapy, Couples/family therapy and Individual psychotherapy to Young adults, Children/adolescents and Adults.
-Akeela Inc also supports Persons with co-occurring mental and substance use disorders.
-Some other services provided by Akeela Inc include Mentoring/peer support/consumer-run services, Family psychoeducation and Case management.
+Hope Community Resources is a mental health facility in Anchorage, AK, located at 540 West International Airport Road, Suite 100, 99518 zip code.
+Hope Community Resources offers Outpatient treatment.
+Hope Community Resources provides Activity therapy, Individual psychotherapy and Group therapy to Children/adolescents, Young adults and Adults.
+Hope Community Resources also supports Children/adolescents with serious emotional disturbance, Persons with serious mental illness and Persons with Alzheimer's or dementia.
+Some other services provided by Hope Community Resources include Psychosocial rehabilitation services, Education services and Case management.

 Denali Family Services is a mental health facility in Anchorage, AK, located at 6401 A Street, 99518 zip code.
-Denali Family Services offers Outpatient treatment and Telemedicine/telehealth.
-Denali Family Services provides Dialectical behavior therapy, Cognitive behavioral therapy and Behavior modification to Children/adolescents and Young adults.
+Denali Family Services offers Telemedicine/telehealth and Outpatient treatment.
+Denali Family Services provides Activity therapy, Couples/family therapy and Group therapy to Children/adolescents and Young adults.
 Denali Family Services also supports Transitional age young adults, Children/adolescents with serious emotional disturbance and Persons who have experienced trauma.
-Some other services provided by Denali Family Services include Case management, Psychosocial rehabilitation services and Therapeutic foster care.
+Some other services offered by Denali Family Services include Therapeutic foster care, Case management and Psychosocial rehabilitation services.

 Discovery Cove Recovery And Wellness Center is a mental health facility in Eagle River, AK, located at 12801 Old Glen Highway, 99577 zip code.
-Discovery Cove Recovery And Wellness Center offers Partial hospitalization/day treatment, Telemedicine/telehealth and Outpatient treatment.
-Discovery Cove Recovery And Wellness Center provides Trauma therapy, Couples/family therapy and Group therapy to Seniors 65 or older, Young adults and Adults.
-Discovery Cove Recovery And Wellness Center also supports LGBT, Persons with traumatic brain injury and Seniors or older adults.
-Some other services offered by Discovery Cove Recovery And Wellness Center include Suicide prevention services, Family psychoeducation and Court-ordered outpatient treatment.
+Discovery Cove Recovery And Wellness Center offers Telemedicine/telehealth, Outpatient treatment and Partial hospitalization/day treatment.
+Discovery Cove Recovery And Wellness Center provides Group therapy, Psychotropic medication and Integrated dual diagnosis disorder treatment to Children/adolescents, Seniors 65 or older and Young adults.
+Discovery Cove Recovery And Wellness Center also supports Persons who have experienced trauma, Persons with post-traumatic stress disorder and Persons with co-occurring mental and substance use disorders.
+Some other services offered by Discovery Cove Recovery And Wellness Center include Court-ordered outpatient treatment, Psychosocial rehabilitation services and Integrated primary care services.

 Lynn Canal Counseling Services is a mental health facility in Haines, AK, located at 16 Main Street, 99827 zip code.
-Lynn Canal Counseling Services offers Telemedicine/telehealth and Outpatient treatment.
-Lynn Canal Counseling Services provides Group therapy, Individual psychotherapy and Activity therapy to Children/adolescents, Young adults and Adults.
-Lynn Canal Counseling Services also supports Seniors or older adults, Clients referred from the court/judicial system and Persons with eating disorders.
-Some other services offered by Lynn Canal Counseling Services include Intensive case management, Suicide prevention services and Vocational rehabilitation services.
+Lynn Canal Counseling Services offers Outpatient treatment and Telemedicine/telehealth.
+Lynn Canal Counseling Services provides Individual psychotherapy, Cognitive behavioral therapy and Activity therapy to Children/adolescents, Young adults and Seniors 65 or older.
+Lynn Canal Counseling Services also supports Veterans, Transitional age young adults and Seniors or older adults.
+Some other services offered by Lynn Canal Counseling Services include Case management, Vocational rehabilitation services and Education services.

 Presbyterian Hospitality House is a mental health facility in Fairbanks, AK, located at 209 Forty Mile Avenue, Suite 100, 99701 zip code.
-Presbyterian Hospitality House offers Partial hospitalization/day treatment, Outpatient treatment and Residential treatment.
-Presbyterian Hospitality House provides Activity therapy, Trauma therapy and Couples/family therapy to Seniors 65 or older, Children/adolescents and Young adults.
-Presbyterian Hospitality House also supports Transitional age young adults, Children/adolescents with serious emotional disturbance and Persons with co-occurring mental and substance use disorders.
-Some other services offered by Presbyterian Hospitality House include Family psychoeducation, Psychosocial rehabilitation services and Therapeutic foster care.
+Presbyterian Hospitality House offers Residential treatment, Partial hospitalization/day treatment and Outpatient treatment.
+Presbyterian Hospitality House provides Activity therapy, Couples/family therapy and Group therapy to Seniors 65 or older, Children/adolescents and Adults.
+Presbyterian Hospitality House also supports Persons with post-traumatic stress disorder, Transitional age young adults and Children/adolescents with serious emotional disturbance.
+Some other services provided by Presbyterian Hospitality House include Mentoring/peer support/consumer-run services, Family psychoeducation and Therapeutic foster care.

 Finding the right mental health treatment center in Alaska requires understanding the diverse range of services available, as well as navigating the state’s unique geographical and cultural landscape.
 Alaska offers various options for mental health care, from urban outpatient clinics to telehealth services tailored for remote areas.
 Here is a detailed guide to help you locate and choose the right mental health treatment center for your needs.